Skip to content

 Edinburgh Trams

-The closest tram stop to The Royal Highland Show is Ingliston Park and Ride.
-Ingliston Park and Ride is a 15-minute walk from our South Entrance or there is a shuttle bus that goes back and forward from Ingliston Park and Ride and the East Entrance every 15 minutes between 07.00-21.00.
+The closest tram stop to The Royal Highland Centre is Ingliston Park and Ride.
+Ingliston Park and Ride is a 15-minute walk from our South Entrance or there is a fully accessible shuttle bus that goes back and forward from the tram stop and the East Entrance every 15 minutes between 07.00-21.00.

 Train Travel